openshift/enhancements/enhancements/arbiter-clusters.md

 ### Tech Preview -> GA

+- Telco considerations are documented if any difference present itself during testing
 - MCO Changes need to be streamlined so we don't duplicate too much between master and arbiter configurations
 - OLM Needs to be update to allow operator owners to explicitly add or remove